Viktorija Golubic: 2021: Wimbledon quarterfinal & top 50

-Ranked world No. 66 at Wimbledon, Golubic reached a Grand Slam quarterfinal for the first time defeating en-route two seeded players, 23rd seed American Madison Keys in the fourth round and 29th seed Veronika Kudermetova, plus two more Americans, Danielle Collins and Madison Brengle, respectively.
+Moving onto the grass-court season, she made it into the quarterfinals at Eastbourne, where she lost to Anett Kontaveit in three sets.
+Ranked world No. 66 at Wimbledon, Golubic reached her first major quarterfinal, defeating 23rd seed Madison Keys in the fourth round to set up a last eight match against eighth seed Karolína Plíšková which she lost in straight sets.
 Having won 43 matches already in 2021, Golubic guaranteed herself a top-50 debut with this breakthrough run, moving 18 places to world No. 48 on 12 July 2021, having never passed the third round of this major before.